KeepSafe/measure/README.md

 Measure is a library that enables Clojure programs to track all aspects of their performance.
 Using idiomatic wrappers around Coda Hale's excellent [Metrics][0] library, developers can measure things from simple values to weighted histograms over time.

-You can't optimize what you can't measure; `measure` makes it easy to know what needs optimizing.
+You can't optimize what you don't measure; `measure` makes it easy to know what needs optimizing.

 ## Usage